OffsetMods538/MESH-Lib/README.md

 }
 ```

 Finally, you'll need to actually register your handler.
-Put this in your mod initializer:
+Put this in your mod or plugin initializer:
 ```java
 @Override
 public void onInitializeServer() {